Tesuque Pueblo

 A Tesuque Rain God

-During the Pueblo Revolt of 1680 it was a pair of Tesuque runners who misled the Spanish as to when the tribes planned to revolt.
+During the Pueblo Revolt of 1680, it was a pair of Tesuque runners who misled the Spanish as to when the tribes planned to revolt.
 The Spanish governor killed the runners for their efforts, then saw many of his Spanish subjects killed when it turned out the "date" was wrong and the tribes revolted early.
-At Tesuque the warriors killed the local priest and another government official immediately, then marched to the Palace of the Governors in Santa Fe to join with the warriors of other pueblos in that confrontation with the Spanish.
-A few days later, the Spanish were allowed to leave the Palace of the Governors peacefully and begin the long march south on the Camino Real back to Mexico.
+At Tesuque, the warriors killed the local priest and another government official immediately, then marched to the Palace of the Governors in Santa Fe to join with the warriors of other pueblos in that confrontation with the Spanish.
+A few days later, the Spanish were allowed to leave the Palace of the Governors peacefully and begin the long march south on the Camino Real, back to Mexico.

-When Don Diego de Vargas returned at the head of Spanish troops (the Conquistadors) in 1692 and began to reconquer northern Nuevo Mexico, one of the first things they did was burn and tear down the main Tesuque village.
+When Don Diego de Vargas returned at the head of Spanish troops (the Conquistadors) in 1692 and began to reconquer northern Nuevo Mexico, one of the first things his troops did was burn and tear down the main Tesuque village.
 Shortly after that the tribe officially submitted to Spanish rule, moved to the present pueblo site and began rebuilding in 1694.

 Today there are about 800 members of the Tesuque tribe living on a reservation of more than 17,000 acres.
 The tribe operates the Tesuque Casino and Hotel, and the Camel Rock Suites (on South St. Francis Drive in Santa Fe).